yankeealvin/Lab_2_ac_ss/README.md

 Good luck on the MCAT tomorrow!!!!
+What's the plan for the weekend afterwards?